awabasif1/gyrobot/BUILD_GUIDE.md

 **Step 7 — Add the serial command interface.**
-Implement the same protocol from Week 0, sending commands to the Mega over USB serial and reading telemetry back.
+Implement the same protocol from Week 0, sending commands to the Mega over the Jetson's UART GPIO pins (`/dev/ttyTHS1` on most Nano carrier boards — confirm the pin numbers for your specific board) and reading telemetry back.
+Note the Jetson's GPIO UART runs at 3.3V logic — check your Mega's RX/TX voltage and add a level shifter if needed, since the Mega's I/O is 5V and feeding 5V into the Jetson's UART pin can damage it.
 Test against a throwaway Mega script that just echoes what it receives — don't wait for Person A's PID loop to be finished to test this.

 ---